Formal Name

 • What is Down’s syndrome?

 About 1 in 700 babies are born with Down’s syndrome (trisomy 21) each year.
 The condition causes mild to moderate mental retardation and developmental problems and is associated with congenital heart defects, respiratory and hearing problems, leukaemia, and thyroid disorders.
 Many of the complications of Down’s syndrome can be treated and the lifespan of those affected has greatly increased in recent years.
-The risk of having a child with Down’s syndrome or other chromosomal abnormality increases with the age of the mother.
-Although the risk of having an affected baby is significantly greater in those older than 35, the majority of Down’s syndrome babies (about 80%) are born to those under 35 because this age group has the greatest number of children.
+The chance of having a child with Down’s syndrome or other chromosomal abnormality increases with the age of the mother.
+Although the chance of having an affected baby is significantly greater in those older than 35, the majority of Down’s syndrome babies (about 80%) are born to those under 35 because this age group has the greatest number of children.
 For this reason, it is recommended that all pregnant women be offered a screening test for Down’s syndrome.

 See the NHS choices links below for more information on Edward’s and Patau’s syndrome.